aws-samples/amazon-s3-resumable-upload/serverless/README-english.md

 ```
 aws_access_key_id
 aws_secret_access_key
+aws_access_key_region
 ```
 To access the S3 account which is not the same account as Lambda.
 You can get from that account IAM user credential.
+aws_access_key_region code, e.g. cn-north-1
 ```
 table_queue_name
 ```